Best Over-Ear Headphones Under $200 Buying Guide: Welcome to What Hi-Fi?'s round-up of the best over-ear headphones under $200 in 2022.

 All review verdicts are agreed upon by the team rather than an individual reviewer to eliminate any personal preference and to make sure we're being as thorough as possible, too.
 There's no input from PR companies or our sales team when it comes to the verdict, with What Hi-Fi? proud of having delivered honest, unbiased reviews for decades.

-Cut the cord with the best wireless headphones
+Cut the cord with the best Bluetooth headphones

 Combine the two: Best wireless noise-cancelling headphones